chrisfraser13/Challenge-3/README.md

-# Challenge-3
-Challenge 3 for UNCC Bootcamp
-I copied the starter code for HTML, CSS and Javascript and committed it after I did that.
-The the rest of the commits are of my own work.
+Password Generator:

+This app allows the user to randomly generate a password containing all numbers, letters (capital and lowercase), and special symbols.
+The length of the password must be between 8-128 characters.
+The user is prompted with four questions to customize their randomly generated password.